What You Need To Know About The EEF Tutoring Report

 The EEF’s key questions for school leaders:

-At Third Space Learning, we believe the more personalised a tutoring programme is, the more beneficial it is to the students.
-All of our sessions are one to one with each student receiving their own personalised programme based on their individual learning needs, delivered by their own tutor.
+At Third Space Learning, we believe the more adaptive a tutoring programme is, the more beneficial it is to the students.
+All of our sessions are one to one with so AI tutor Skye can adapt its teaching strategies and lesson pace to suit each student.

-In the EEF report, it discusses the potential stigma of tutoring if a child is tutored alone.
-Small group tuition reduces the likelihood of this stigma and one of the reasons schools use Third Space Learning is because we can tutor 10-20 pupils at a time, in the same location.
-It’s a very efficient use of resources as each pupil is connected online to their individual tutor.
+The EEF report discusses the potential stigma of tutoring if a child is tutored alone.
+Small group tuition reduces the likelihood of this stigma, and one of the reasons schools use Third Space Learning is that we can tutor multiple pupils simultaneously, in the same location.
+It’s a very efficient use of resources as each pupil is connected online to their AI tutor.

-All of our sessions take place online using our online interactive classroom and a headset which helps students to ask questions and address misconceptions in a safe learning environment.
-This approach allows us to offer one-to-one tuition to a large group, removing intervention related stigma altogether.
+All sessions take place online using our online interactive classroom and a headset, which helps students to ask questions and address misconceptions in a safe learning environment.
+This approach allows us to offer one-to-one tuition to a large group, removing intervention-related stigma altogether.

-We provide schools with lots of flexibility over the scheduling and times of tutoring sessions so that tuition can complement the school timetable and have minimal impact on class time.
+Due to the nature of using an AI maths tutor, schools have lots of flexibility over the scheduling and times of tutoring sessions.
+Tutoring can be scheduled up to every 5 minutes, meaning there’s minimal impact on the school timetable or class time.
 Our customer support team is always on hand to provide support to ensure that your sessions run smoothly.

 Read more: Tutoring For Disadvantaged Students